rootless-containers/slirp4netns/slirp4netns.1.md

 specify user namespace path

-**--enable-sandbox** (since v0.4.0, EXPERIMENTAL) when running as a root (either on the host, or in a user namespace), create a new mount namespace where only /etc and /run are mounted from the host and all the capabilities except `CAP_NET_BIND_SERVICE` are dropped.
+**--enable-sandbox** (since v0.4.0, EXPERIMENTAL) enter the user namespace and create a new mount namespace where only /etc and /run are mounted from the host.

+When running as the root, the process does not enter the user namespace but all the capabilities except `CAP_NET_BIND_SERVICE` are dropped.

 **-h**, **--help** (since v0.2.0) show help and exit